Mansfield Park

 Mansfield Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Mansfield Park statistical area (Lv2) is around 4,867.
-This figure represents an increase of 259 people since the 2021 Census, which recorded a population of 4,608 in the same area.
-The change is inferred from AreaSearch's estimation of the resident population at 4,731 following their examination of the latest ERP data release by the ABS (June 2024), along with an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of 4,195 persons per square kilometer, placing Mansfield Park in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, from 2012 to 2022, Mansfield Park has exhibited resilient growth patterns with a compound annual growth rate of 1.0%, outperforming its SA3 area.
-Recent population growth was primarily driven by overseas migration, contributing approximately 89.0% of overall population gains.
+As of February 2026, the estimated population of the suburb of Mansfield Park is around 4,867, reflecting an increase of 5.6% since the 2021 Census which reported a population of 4,608.
+This increase is inferred from AreaSearch's estimation of the resident population at 4,731 in June 2024 and the validation of 21 new addresses since the Census date.
+The population density ratio is 4,195 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
+Over the past decade, Mansfield Park has shown resilient growth with a compound annual growth rate of 1.0%, outperforming its SA3 area.
+Population growth was primarily driven by overseas migration contributing approximately 89.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch's projections for the Mansfield Park (SA2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, demographic trends project an above median population growth for Australian statistical areas, with the Mansfield Park (SA2) expected to expand by 996 persons to reach 5,863 by 2041, reflecting a gain of 21.7% in total over the 17 years.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Based on aggregated SA2-level projections, Mansfield Park is expected to expand by 991 persons to 2041, reflecting a gain of 21.6% in total over the 17 years.

 Frequently Asked Questions - Population